 The monitoring has allowed us to determine the segimiento Family Plan, inter alia, to identify other sites for new housing construction sites safer for the possibility of landslides as has been in the community of the Plan in the municipality of Yorito.
 The construction of these homes is inserted into the dynamics of the project as a complementary activity undertaken as a pilot project of comprehensive approach by UNDP through the allocation of financial resources which in turn donate Trinidad and Tobago and UNDP itself through experience Pilot on Early Recuparación.

-As another element to be considered is the attachment of the inhabitants of Paradise and The New Plan, a construction technique that incorporates simorresistencia to housing, a process that has been provided by the FSAR technicians in this area and are integrated into the content of the Family Plan.
+Another element to be considered is the attachment of the inhabitants of Paradise and The New Plan, a construction technique that incorporates simorresistencia to housing, a process that has been provided by the FSAR technicians in this area and are integrated into the content of the Family Plan.

 Under construction technique of shear, 13 houses of 18 provided in the community of New Paradise are 90% complete, whereas in the Plan by 16 out of 37 planned have reached 30% complete.